archdaily/supportator/README.md

 ## Usage

-You should include the Javascript in the application adding to `application.js` the following code
+You should include the Javascript in the application adding in `application.js` the following code:

 	//= require supportator